erreaizan/erreaizan/README.md

 * I consider myself friendly and fun :upside_down_face:
 * Last year I did an internship at a company called Freelan

-> Who does not risk
+> If you don't risk

 > Do not win